-Federation University Australia pays a Part VB licence fee which allows staff to copy and communicate 'reasonable portions' of texts for educational purposes without seeking permission from the copyright owner.
+Federation University Australia pays an s.113P licence fee which allows staff to copy and communicate limited amounts of texts for educational purposes without seeking permission from the copyright owner.
 Copying limits and requirements are discussed below.

 How much can I copy?